artingo/vue-blog/README.md

 Follow these steps to continuously build a client-side Blog web app with [Vue.js](https://vuejs.org/guide/introduction.html).

 ## 1. Create project
-1. In your IDE, create a new Vue.js project:
+1. In your IDE, create a new Vue.js project:<br/>
 ![New project](screenshots/New_project.png)